IDinsight/experiments-engine/docs/getting-started/experiments/cmabs/setting-up.md

 Enter details for each arm.
 The `Name` and `Description` fields are both mandatory.

-The priors are defined through the `mean` and `standard deviation` parameters of the Gaussian distributions: the default values are `0` and `1` respectively.
+The priors are defined through the `Mean` and `Standard Deviation` parameters of the Gaussian distributions: the default values are `0` and `1` respectively.

 ![Configure arms](./images/cmab_configure_arms.png)